nadezhda-poliakova/rules/.zencoder/rules/path-instruction.md

 This file contains rules for working with paths and organizing file structure.

-Start your response with "I use the instruction path-instruction"
+Insert in your response with "I use the instruction path-instruction"